Alice is an award winning writer, Broadcaster, performer and comedian.

 Alice was awarded the 2016 AMP Tomorrow Fund grant for her podcast 'Tea With Alice' and has toured the world with her critically acclaimed solo shows The Resistance, and Savage.
 Both received four and five star reviews and packed out houses in Sydney, Perth, Melbourne, Adelaide, New Zealand, London and the Edinburgh Fringe.
 She is touring her new show, Empire in 2017 through the Adelaide Fringe, Melbourne Comedy Festival, Sydney Comedy Festival and Edinburgh Comedy Festival.

 Alice writes jokes for The Project on Channel 10, as well as the satirical news radio show "A Rational Fear".
 She has appeared on BBC Radio 4, and Radio National as well as having co-hosted the cult radio show "Tracksuits" weekly on FBi radio in Sydney for many years.
-She also appeared on "Whovians" (episode 4) on ABC, and "The Bugle" hosted by Andy Zaltzman.
+She also appeared on "Whovians" (episode 4) on ABC.
+She is a frequenter on "The Bugle" hosted by Andy Zaltzman and part of the 'Troll Play' ABC Radio podcast alongside Sami Shah and Cal Wilson.
 She writes a regular column for SBS Comedy and The Chaser Quarterly.

 Alice's solo show The Resistance is available on iview, on 21 Jan on ABC 2's Comedy Next Gen, and as part of Virgin flights on-board entertainment.